What the merchant gets

 How it works

 Merchants get paid.
-They get nothing else.
+They never get your real card number.

 Your rules